Kapakls/Discogs-Marketplace-API/README.md

 ## API Usage

-The main functionality accepts an artist, album, and optional similarity threshold.
+The main endpoint accepts an artist, album, and optional similarity threshold.

 For example: